Convert Figma logo to code with AI

 Train

-YOLOv5 segmentation training supports auto-download COCO128-seg segmentation dataset with --data coco128-seg.yaml argument and manual download of COCO-segments dataset with bash data/scripts/get_coco.sh --train --val --segments and then python train.py --data coco.yaml.
+YOLOv5 segmentation training supports automatic download of the COCO128-seg dataset via the --data coco128-seg.yaml argument.
+For the full COCO-segments dataset, download it manually using bash data/scripts/get_coco.sh --train --val --segments and then train with python train.py --data coco.yaml.

 python segment/train.py --data coco128-seg.yaml --weights yolov5s-seg.pt --img 640